atuly31/Git-Commands/README.md

 Fetch and merge from the tracking remote branch.

 ---
 > 📘 **Tip:** Use `git help [command]` to get help for any Git command.
+## 🙌 Contributing

+Feel free to fork the repo, add examples, improve formatting, or add new features.
+Pull requests are welcome!